FredericoIsaac/Case-Studies/Python/Python.md

 Com if e else:

     square = [x**2 if x % 2 == 0 else x + 3 for x in range(9)]

+## Functions

+#### Default Arguments

+We can add default arguments in a function to have default values for parameters that are unspecified in a function call.

+def cylinder_volume(height, radius=5):
+    pi = 3.14159
+    return height * pi * radius ** 2
+In the example above, radius is set to 5 if that parameter is omitted in a function call.
+If we call cylinder_volume(10), the function will use 10 as the height and 5 as the radius.
+However, if we call cylinder_volume(10, 7) the 7 will simply overwrite the default value of 5.

+#### Scope

+Variables defined outside functions, as in the example below, can still be accessed within a function.
+Here, word is said to have a global scope.

+    # This works fine
+    word = "hello"

+    def some_function():
+        print(word)

+    some_function()

+Notice that we can still access the value of the global variable word within this function.
+However, the value of a global variable can not be modified inside the function.
+If you want to modify that variable's value inside this function, it should be passed in as an argument.
+You'll see more on this in the next quiz.

+#### DocString

+    """
+    This is an example of Google style.

+    Args:
+        param1: This is the first param.
+        param2: This is a second param.

+    Returns:
+        This is a description of what is returned.

+    Raises:
+        KeyError: Raises an exception.
+    """
+_____________
+    def readable_timedelta(days):
+        """
+        Return a string of the number of weeks and days included in days.

+        Parameters:
+        days -- number of days to convert (int)

+        Returns:
+        string of the number of weeks and days included in days
+        """
+        weeks = days // 7
+        remainder = days % 7
+        return "{} week(s) and {} day(s)".format(weeks, remainder)

+#### Lambda Expressions

+Function that doesnt have name.

+    # Funtion:
+    def double(x):
+        return x * 2

+    # Lambda:
+    double = lambda x: x * 2

+Exemplo:

+    numbers = [
+                [34, 63, 88, 71, 29],
+                [90, 78, 51, 27, 45],
+                [63, 37, 85, 46, 22],
+                [51, 22, 34, 11, 18]
+            ]

+    def mean(num_list):
+        return sum(num_list) / len(num_list)

+    averages = list(map(mean, numbers))
+    print(averages)

+Rewrite this code to be more concise by replacing the mean function with a lambda expression defined within the call to map().

+    averages = list(map(lambda x : sum(x)/ len(x), numbers))